apache/sedona/docs/setup/glue.md

 Glue also calls these Scripts.
 From your job's page, navigate to the "Job details" tab.
 At the bottom of the page expand the "Advanced properties" section.
 In the "Dependent JARs path" field, add the paths to the jars, separated by a comma.

-To add the Sedona python package, navigate to the "Job Parameters" section and add a new parameter with the key `--additional-python-modules` and the value `apache-sedona=={{ sedona.current_version }}`.
+To add the Sedona Python package, navigate to the "Job Parameters" section and add a new parameter with the key `--additional-python-modules` and the value `apache-sedona=={{ sedona.current_version }}`.

 To confirm the installation add the follow code to the script: